-1. Submit an Excused Absence Form

-2. Submit a brief written report talking about the project (what you did).

-4. Submit project at the Registration Desk on the day of the show.
+- Submit an Excused Absence Form - 2.
+Submit a brief written report talking about the project (what you did). - 3.
+Submit the project goal sheets. - 4.
+Submit project at the Registration Desk on the day of the show.

 An "Excused Absence" form must be filled out and received at the Extension Office by July 1 to be considered for an excused absence.